Stand UP Against

 Voter Roll Purges

-If passed, the SAVE Act would demand states actively conduct ongoing purges to the voter rolls even though much of the data that would be used to conduct these purges is known to be inaccurate.
+The SAVE Act demands states conduct ongoing purges to the voter rolls even though much of the data used to conduct these purges is known to be faulty and insufficient.
 The SAVE Act would not require officials to notify registered voters before their removal from the voter rolls.
-This means that:

-• The registrations of millions of eligible voters would be wrongfully cancelled.
+- The registrations of many eligible voters would be wrongfully cancelled.

-• Citizens who are improperly purged might not learn about their registration status until they show up to their polling place on Election Day.
+- Citizens improperly purged may not learn about their cancelled registration until they try to vote.

 © 2025 Rock the Vote